A tough part of content marketing is mapping content to the buyer’s journey. Too many people skip or gloss over this part of the job.

 One of the joys of leading my Fast-Forward Your Content Marketing workshop is that I meet and learn from marketers all over the US.
-My next open-enrollment workshop will be in Burbank on May 3.

 As a marketing change agent, I consult with clients, lead content marketing workshops for the Association of National Advertisers (ANA), and write the weekly Simplify Marketing blog.

 With experience from Fortune 500 companies such as AT&T, RR Donnelley and Tellabs, I've been named: